 Writing Syntax Highlighters

 Starting in version 9 of 010 Editor, Syntax Highlighters are now written as a function inside a Binary Template.
 This means that some programming is required to create Syntax Highlighters but that they can be very powerful and handle a huge variety of different formats.
 A number of functions have been provided to make the process of writing Syntax Highlighters easier.
 New Syntax Highlighters can be created the same way new Binary Templates are created, for example by using the 'Templates > New Template' menu option.
-Syntax Highlighters should also have their Category set to Syntax in order to be displayed in the Syntax drop-down menu of the File Bar when they are installed.
+Syntax Highlighters should also have their Category set to Syntax in order to be displayed in the Syntax popup menu of the Status Bar when they are installed.

 A Binary Template which is used to perform syntax highlighting must implement the special function HighlightLineRealtime.
 This function is called every time a line of text is about to be displayed in the editor to apply coloring to the line.
 Note that this function only works on a single line but to handle multi-line syntax highlighting such as multi-line comments, see the special flags parameter of the HighlightLineRealtime function which can be used to pass the status to the next line.

 Most Syntax Highlighters make use of Syntax Styles which allow a single style to be used in multiple Syntax Highlighters.
 For example the Syntax Style "code-comment" is used to specify the color of comments both in C/C++ and PHP.
 The colors can then be changed using the Theme/Color Options dialog.
 See the HighlightFindStyle function to connect to styles and the HighlightApplyStyle to apply colors to text.